What is Binge Eating Disorder?

 - Don’t feel guilty if you feel frustrated or angry with the sufferer.
 Frustration is an inevitable part of the caregiving process.

 - Get away from the situation when you need to.
-Caregivers are at risk of damage to their emotional health, so take the time to take care of yourself, too.
+Caregivers are at risk of damage to their own emotional health, so take the time to take care of yourself, too.

-- Find a support group for caregivers.
+- Finally, find a support group for caregivers.

 Binge Eating Disorder Brain Science